 Early morning prayers.
 Piercings.
 Pots of milk.
 A long procession.
 To those who aren’t familiar with the Hindu ritual of Thaipusam, it may seem a strange mix.
 It is, however, one of the more beautiful and spiritual religious rituals celebrated in Singapore – a festival steeped in ancient tradition.
+The coming Thaipusam occurs on 5th of February 2023, 12am to 9pm.

 What is it?